Skip to main content

 Q: What can Claude Code do?

 A: Claude Code handles code analysis, feature development, refactoring, debugging, testing, documentation, and works with virtually any programming language and framework.
-Capabilities overview
+See all features

 Q: What is Claude Code used for?

 A: Claude Code is used for AI-assisted software development, from writing new features to debugging existing code, with support for any programming language or framework.
-Detailed use cases
+Common workflows

 Q: How do I get started with Claude Code?

 A: Install via npm, navigate to your project, run claude, then ask "explain what this repo is about" to get immediate project-specific guidance.
-Getting started guide
+Quick start

 Q: Is Claude Code free?